From the shore of Avoca’s lake to The Entrance’s lagoon, every weekend, somewhere on the Coast, a local market springs to life.

 The Coast’s markets are as much about farm fresh produce from surrounding areas as creating a regular outlet for crafty Coasties to get entrepreneurial in their own backyard.

-They’re also a great chance to head outdoors for the weekly shop and swap fluorescent lights and supermarket aisles for fresh air and sunshine.
+They’re also a great chance to head outdoors for the weekly shop and swap fluorescent lights and supermarket aisles for fresh air and sunshine, while supporting local business.

 Here’s our Spring guide to the Coast’s markets.